 Professional Writing Learning Outcomes

-- Collaboration and teamwork: work as an equal member of a team on a complex project involving several partners and multiple skills, resolving difficulties and differences of opinion.
+- Collaboration and teamwork: Work as an equal member of a team on complex projects involving several partners and multiple skills, resolving difficulties and differences of opinion.

 - Digital communication: Create a website using industry standard templating and content management software applications; use social media to drive traffic to the site; create an online digital portfolio; crowd source and network using professional social media.

 - Public voice and presence: Step into the professional realm by reading work in public, submitting work for performance or publication, and by self-publishing in print, video, audio, or online.